• Skip to primary navigation

 Why You’ll Love This Recipe

-• The olive oil this cake makes the cake extra moist for days.
+• Moist- Olive oil makes the cake extra moist for days just like my apple cake with olive oil.

-• Chocolate ganache makes the perfect finishing touch.
+• Chocolate ganache- Chocolate ganache makes the perfect finishing touch.
 Chocolate and orange are so good together!

-• This easy cardamom olive oil cake recipe only has a few steps and doesn’t require a mixer or any specialty tools.
-You only need 12 simple ingredients and less than 30 minutes to make it!
+• Easy to make- This easy cardamom olive oil cake recipe is made with simple ingredients, a few steps and doesn’t require a mixer.

 Ingredient Notes